Ritik-Arora-576/Low-Level-Design--LLD-/02-Design_Patterns/01-Creational_Design_Pattern/01-Singleton_Design_Pattern/03-Singleton_Optimized/README.md

-# Lazy Initialization of Singleton Obejct
+# Optimization of Singleton Obejct

 ## Advantages
 1. Lazy Initialization which ensures the creation of instance of a Singleton class when it would get called and required within a program.